2016 Weber State Wildcats football team

 The 2016 Weber State Wildcats football team represented Weber State University in the 2016 NCAA Division I FCS football season.
 The Wildcats were led by third year head coach Jay Hill and played their games at Stewart Stadium and were members of the Big Sky Conference.
 They finished the season 7–5, 6–2 in Big Sky play to finish in third place.

-They received an at-large bid to the FCS Playoffs where they lost to Chattanooga in the first round.
+The Wildcats received an at-large bid to the FCS Playoffs where they lost to Chattanooga in the first round.

 Schedule

 Despite also being a member of the Big Sky Conference, the game with Sacramento State on September 17 is considered a non-conference game.